Definition

 0.25 mg/lb orally every other day, three doses

-Advanced or more difficult to treat illness
+Moderate to Advanced or more difficult to treat chronic illness

-enrofloxacin (Baytril) 15 mg/kg BID, PO (oral) for 10-30 days
+Enrofloxacin (Baytril) 15 mg/kg, q12hr, PO (oral) for 10 to 30 days

-nebulization for 15 minutes, 2 to 3 times a day, for 14 days, with the following mixture:
+Nebulize for 15 minutes, 2 to 3 times a day, for 14 days, with the following mixture:

 8 mL sterile saline

-0.5mL gentocin injectable 100 mg/mL
+0.5 mL gentamicin injectable 100 mg/mL

-0.5mL Albuterol 0.083% Inhalation
+0.5 mL Albuterol 0.083% Inhalation

 *Note: excess mixture for nebulization can be refrigerated for up to 3 days.

-dexamethasone 1 mg/lb BID, then weaned down as follows:
+Dexamethasone 1 mg/lb BID, then weaned down as follows:

 1 mg/lb BID injectable or PO (oral) for 3 days